zannabianca1997/ic4/ic4/assembler/README.md

 ...
 ADD {a}+n #0 {b}+n
 ```
+Note that `a` and `b` mantain the original mode.
+If `a` is immediate the memory will instead be filled with the same value.
 The move is always made from the first to the last.
 It's then safe to move overlapping memory only towards 0.

 ### LOAD